Join More Than 6,500 Curious Brainiacs!

 Share post:

-Before becoming the head of the Catholic Church in 2013, Pope Francis lived a much simpler life back in Argentina.
-In fact, he held an unusual job for a future pope โ€“ he worked as a bouncer at a nightclub.
+Before becoming the head of the Catholic Church in 2013, Pope Francis lived a much simpler life in Argentina.
+In fact, he held an unusual job for a future pope โ€“ he worked as a bouncer at a nightclub in the working-class Flores district of Buenos Aires.

 photo of Jorge Mario Bergoglio as a young man

-His background differs drastically from recent popes who came from academic backgrounds.
+His background differed drastically from recent popes who came from academic backgrounds.
 Pope Benedict XVI, for instance, was an esteemed theologian and professor in Germany before ascending to the papacy.

 Bergoglioโ€™s life took a completely different path.
 He was born in 1936 to a working-class railroad family.
 To help make ends meet, he took menial jobs like sweeping floors and working in a chemical laboratory.
 These were the humble beginnings of a man who would become pope to over 1 billion Catholics worldwide.